List of national founders: Nigeria

 All are considered founders of Nigeria.
 The troika of Obafemi Awolowo, Nnamdi Azikiwe, and Ahmadu Bello negotiated Nigeria's independence from Britain, aided by such figures as Chief Funmilayo Ransome-Kuti.

-Rwanda

-Grégoire Kayibanda served as first President of Rwanda from 1962 to 1973.

-São Tomé and Príncipe

-Manuel Pinto da Costa served as first President of São Tomé and Príncipe from 1975 to 1991.

 Sierra Leone

 Freetown, Sierra Leone was founded in part by a Black American soldier, Thomas Peters in 1792, after managing to convince British abolitionists to help settle 1,192 Black Americans who fought for the British in return for freedom.
 Peters, alongside other Black Americans David George and Moses Wilkinson, were influential in the establishment of Freetown, but it was Peters who is remembered today as the true influential leader and founder of Sierra Leone.
-The descendants of Peters and the Black American founders form part of the Krio ethnicity today and in 2011, a statue was erected in Freetown to honour him.
+The descendants of Peters and the Black American founders form part of the Sierra Leone Creole or Krio ethnicity today and in 2011, a statue was erected in Freetown to honour him.

 Senegal

 The founder of modern Senegal is Léopold Sédar Senghor.
 He served as first President from 1960 to 1980.